Brandondorf9999/BFBBUW/README.md

 Download includes the latest version of [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader).

 ## Legal Stuff
-**21xMachi9 (C) 2020 Bryce "BesuBaru" Q.**
+**21xMachi9 (C) 2020 Bryce "KingKrouch" Q.**

 **21xMachi9 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.**

 **21xMachi9 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-[See the GNU General Public License for more details.](https://github.com/BesuBaru/21xMachi9/blob/master/LICENSE)**
+[See the GNU General Public License for more details.](https://github.com/KingKrouch/21xMachi9/blob/master/LICENSE)**